UK prime minister race narrows to Boris Johnson, Jeremy Hunt | DW | 20.06.2019

 Hunt, on the other hand, supported remaining in the EU during the 2016 referendum and is prepared to delay Brexit past the current deadline in order to renegotiate with the bloc and secure a deal.

-Johnson emerged as the frontrunner early on in the prime minister race, increasing his share of Conservative lawmaker support throughout the candidate selection process.
+Johnson emerged as the frontrunner early on in the leadership race, increasing his share of Conservative lawmaker support throughout the candidate selection process.

-It remains to be seen whether he can convince the ruling party's grassroots members over the next few weeks.
+It remains to be seen whether he can convince the governing party's grassroots members over the next few weeks.
 Hunt will likely press Johnson on his concrete plans for renegotiating the Brexit deal.

-The European Union has repeatedly said it will not renegotiate the deal that it agreed with May and British Parliament has indicated it will block a no-deal Brexit scenario.
+The European Union has repeatedly said it will not renegotiate the deal that it agreed with May and British lawmakers have indicated they will attempt to block a no-deal Brexit scenario.
 It is unclear how the next prime minister will resolve these issues.

 rs/sms (AP, AFP, dpa, Reuters)